Specialists

 Specialist training

-There is competitive entry for specialist training posts.
-It would be very unusual for a dentist to be accepted onto a specialist training programme without having gained general experience in many aspects of routine dentistry in addition to experience in secondary care.
-Although the possession of the MFDS or MJDF diploma is not mandatory for entry into a specialty training post, many of the candidates from the UK will have passed one of these examinations.
-When applying for a training post, it is not uncommon for the person specification of your application to request details of you experience in: management, teaching, leadership, research and audit.
+Generally, dentists who apply for specialist training will have completed Dental Core Training.
+Although the possession of the MFDS or MJDF diploma is not mandatory for entry into a specialty training post, possession of one of these qualifications could enhance your application.
+When applying for a training post, it is not uncommon for the person specification of your application to request details of your experience in management, teaching, leadership, research, audit, membership of a specialist society and publications.
+Learn more.

-Satisfactory completion of an approved training post and the passing of the specialist examination will allow you to apply to be included on the GDC's specialist list.
+Satisfactory completion of an approved training post and the passing of the specialist examination will allow you to apply to be a specialist on the GDC's specialist list.